ST10462553/ST10462553_IMAD5112_Practicum/README.md

 <a href> https://advtechonline-my.sharepoint.com/:w:/g/personal/st10462553_rcconnect_edu_za/EWo5UsInn-NIoT8kFj1SUcwBZizfCQAkz0BFVby56x2zSg?e=uOTrkJ </a>

 final words:
-This experience has not been an easy however, I found that attempting the concepts covered on the practicum were by far the hardest, needless to say I enjoyed designing a weather app and am optimistic in fixing errors encountered during this exam.
-Thank you.
+This experience has not been an easy one because I found that attempting the concepts covered on the practicum were by far the hardest, needless to say I enjoyed designing a weather app and am optimistic in fixing errors encountered during this exam.
+I enjoyed yet another experience to become a potentially good programmer in this kind of field of work and for that I am greatful.It takes time, patience and determination to get far in not only programming but in life as well and I am forever greatful to my lecturer for teaching me these programming concepts.
+I wouldn't have dreamt of doing programming when I was younger but in the present day I finally learned that programming and coding is a skill all of us can obtain in exception to practicing consistently.Thank you.